newerakb/Data-Cleaning-Project/README.md

   9. Replace any occurrence of "Gyro" with " Gyroscope ".
   10. Replace any occurrence of "Jerk" with " Jerk ".
   11. Replace any occurrence of "Mag" with " Magnitude ".
+13. Create a summarized dataset which contains a single row for each Subject/Activity combination, with additional fields showing the mean of *each* of the various measurement fields in the primary dataset.